GeekAndDadDad/chore/README.md

 Our website is chore.us.
 Join the Chore Us!

+** This readme is presently out of date.
+Refer to the wireframe slides for added color **

 Chore is a window into what we are already doing, plus annotation and structure.

 The Chore Graph is the taxonomy of work.
 The Chore Graph is a DAG (Directed Acyclic Graph) of Chore objects.